Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: High-Dimensional Extreme Covariates: XLASSO

-We let $\widehat \beta$ denote the solution of~\eqref{eq:lasso_problem}.
-Notice that the form of~\eqref{eq:lasso_problem} is identical to that of the standard Lasso, which allows the use of any standard machine learning library to solve it in a reasonable amount of computational time.
-We emphasize that although similar to the standard Lasso problem from a computational perspective, the theoretical analysis of the performance of the solution of~\eqref{eq:lasso_problem} requires some care, insofar as extracting the subsample of variables associated with the $k$ largest norms $r(X_i)$ breaks the independence property of the original sample.
+We let $\widehat{\boldsymbol{\beta}}$ denote the solution of~\eqref{eq:lasso_problem}.
+The form of~\eqref{eq:lasso_problem} is identical to that of the standard Lasso, which allows the use of any standard machine learning library to solve it in a reasonable amount of computational time.
+Although similar to the standard Lasso problem from a computational perspective, the theoretical analysis of the performance of the solution of~\eqref{eq:lasso_problem} requires some care, insofar as extracting the subsample of variables associated with the $k$ largest norms $\|\mb X_{(i)}\|$ breaks the independence property of the original sample.
 In addition, because our interest is on the tails of the covariates, some work is needed regarding model assumptions ensuring some statistical guarantees for the solution of \eqref{eq:lasso_problem}. \begin{remark}[Lagrangian versus constrained Lasso] For simplicity, we focus our presentation on the Lagrangian Lasso estimator, which is the solution to Equation~\eqref{eq:lasso_problem}.
 Straightforward extensions to the constrained Lasso can be readily derived using similar, albeit simpler, arguments.
-For instance, in \cite{aghbalou2022cross}, a constrained logistic-Lasso algorithm is examined as a primary example of a model selection problem involving extreme covariates, addressed via cross-validation. \end{remark}
+For instance, in \cite{aghbalou2022cross}, a constrained logistic-Lasso algorithm is examined as a primary example of a model selection problem involving extreme covariates, and the choice of the constraint level is addressed via cross-validation. \end{remark}

-\subsection{Asymptotic linear Model on Extreme Covariates}
+\subsection{Asymptotic Linear Model on Extreme Covariates}

 Our primarily assumption is that a linear relationship exists between the target and the angular component of the predictor at asymptotic levels.
-That the linear relationship concerns the \emph{angular component} of $X$ as $\|X\|$ goes to infinity, is in line with the general theory of regression on extreme covariates developed in \cite{huet2023regression}.
-We consider an heteroscedastic model to facilitate further developments in the context of unbounded targets. \begin{assumption}[Linear model on extreme covariates] For some $\beta^*\in\rset^{d}$,
+The fact that the linear relationship concerns the \emph{angular component} of $ \mb X$ as $\|\mb X\|$ goes to infinity, is in line with the general theory of regression on extreme covariates developed in \cite{huet2023regression}.
+We consider an heteroscedastic model to facilitate further developments in the context of unbounded targets. \begin{assumption}[Linear model on extreme covariates] For some $\boldsymbol{\beta}^*\in\rset^{d}$,

-where $\varepsilon$ is a bounded, centered noise independent from $X$, $|\varepsilon|\le 1 $ almost surely, the noise variance $\sigma(x)>0$ satisfies:
+where $\varepsilon$ is a bounded, centered noise independent from $\mb X$, $|\varepsilon|\le 1 $ almost surely, the noise variance $\sigma(\mb x)>0$ satisfies:

 Also, for some continuous angular function $\sigma_\theta$ defined on the unit sphere and bounded by $M_{\varepsilon}$,

 In addition the bias function $b:\rset^d\to \rset$ is bounded and vanishes at infinity,